wenkeyang/coppersmith/USERGUIDE.markdown

 type and the *value* (or output) type respectively.
 You can think of it as a function from `S` to `V`:
-- The source type is typically a thrift struct, describing the schema of a raw table or (more likely) an *Analytical Record*.
+- The source type is typically a thrift struct, describing the schema of a source table.
 - The value type is one of `Integral`, `Decimal`, or `Str`.

 A feature must also define some metadata, including: